Abstract MUST be submitted electronically via the online submission system by the abstract submission deadline: 15 January 2020.

 During the submission a preferred session type must be selected for each submitted abstract.
 Please note that the ECREA 2020 Scientific Committee holds the right to change the final session type if considered accordingly.

 Submission for single abstracts will be presented (if accepted and selected) within one session together with different abstracts from different authors.
 They will be selected and grouped thematically by the Scientific Committee.

-Authors submit their abstracts indicating their preference of presenting it as a paper (oral presentation) or a poster.
 Individual papers must fulfil the abstract formatting requirements mention below.